baldulin/bashy-utils/README.md

 This set of little scripts aims to simplify a lot bash tasks.

 ## Content:
+* atable Creates a table from input with awk
-* table Creates a table from input
+* table Creates a table from input [Deprecated]
 * complete.sh Basic Bash Completion for all scripts

 ## Usage: